Are you a good listener? 15 tips for active listening.You can win more friends with your ears than you can with your mouth

 3. Pay attention to your body language

 Especially less good and impatient listeners are often too busy to speak.
-And then it easily happens that the body language communicates something different than intended.
+And then it easily happens that the body language communicates something different from intended.
 There is a restless sliding back and forth on the chair, arms or legs crossed, clearing the throat.
-It is precisely the signals of impatience that do not encourage us to continue talking but interrupt thoughts that otherwise take place.
+It is precisely the signals of impatience that do not encourage us to continue talking, but interrupt thoughts that otherwise take place.

 4. Avoid distractions